Directive Principles of State Policy MCQ

 Option b – Article 38

-Which one of the following Articles directs the state Government to organize village Panchayat?
+Which Article of the Indian Constitution instructs the state government to organize village Panchayats?

 (a) Article 33